John Diefenbaker: Legacy

 Some of Diefenbaker's policies did not survive the 16 years of Liberal government that followed his fall.
 This was especially true in the realm of foreign affairs: "By the time Diefenbaker left office," according to Canadian historian Robert Bothwell, "his conduct of foreign policy was reviled by an important and growing number of Canadians, while his relations with both the Americans and the British were disastrous."
 By the end of 1963, the first of the Bomarc warheads entered Canada, where they remained until the last were finally phased out during John Turner's brief government in 1984.
 Diefenbaker's decision to have Canada remain outside the OAS was not reversed by Pearson, and it was not until 1989, under the Tory government of Brian Mulroney, that Canada joined.

 Historian Conrad Black writes that Diefenbaker:

 was not a successful prime minister; he was a jumble of attitudes but had little in the way of policy, was a disorganized administrator, and was inconsistent, indecisive, and not infrequently irrational.
 But he was very formidable; a deadly campaigner, an idiosyncratic but often galvanizing public speaker, a brilliant parliamentarian, and a man of many fine qualities.
 He was absolutely honest financially, a passionate supporter of the average and the underprivileged and disadvantaged person, a fierce opponent of any racial or religious or socioeconomic discrimination ...

 However, some defining features of modern Canada can be traced back to Diefenbaker.
-Diefenbaker's Bill of Rights remains in effect, and signaled the change in Canadian political culture that would eventually bring about the Canadian Charter of Rights and Freedoms, which came into force after his death.
+Diefenbaker's Bill of Rights remains in effect, and signalled the change in Canadian political culture that would eventually bring about the Canadian Charter of Rights and Freedoms, which came into force after his death.
 Canadian philosopher George Grant saw Diefenbaker's career as emblematic of the broader trajectory of Canadian national identity:

 Diefenbaker's confusions and inconsistencies are to be seen as essential to the Canadian fate.
 His administration was not an aberration from which Canada will recover under the sensible rule of the established classes.
 It was a bewildered attempt to find policies that were adequate to its noble cause.
 The 1957 election was the Canadian people's last gasp of nationalism.
 Diefenbaker's government was the strident swansong of that hope.